rjskr01/LogicalPrograms/README.md

 # LogicalPrograms

-This project contains logical thinking programmes created using Scala, Java and C# programming languages.
+This project contains logical thinking programmes created using Scala, Java, GO and C# programming languages.

 Also shared the performance benchmarks of those programming languages.